christian-montes/SSH-Git/README.md

 1. Open Terminal

-2. Paste the text after the $ symbol into the console replacing your email in the quotes:
+2. Paste the following text after the $ symbol into the console replacing your email in the quotes:
 ```bash
 $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```